 If your studies aren’t going as smoothly as you would like and you’re about to buckle under the pressure of three pieces of coursework, your first port of call should be your tutor or lecturer.
-It’s their job to make sure you perform to the best of your ability and they’re likely to have felt the same in their own studies – they are academics after all and have a few degrees under their belt.
-Whether it’s advice on time management or some extra advice on how to write up your arguments, tutors are extremely helpful when it comes to study help and advice.
-Don’t be embarrassed to see them – you’d rather do that than fail, wouldn’t you?
+It’s their job to make sure you perform to the best of your ability, and they’re likely to have felt the same in their own studies—they’re academics, after all, and have a few degrees under their belt.
+Whether it’s advice on time management or some extra guidance on how to write up your arguments, tutors are extremely helpful when it comes to study help.

-If your tutor doesn’t quite cut it when it comes to offering study advice, or for whatever reason you can’t bring yourself to see them, most universities will have a Dean of Students’ service you can make the most of.
+If your tutor doesn’t quite cut it when it comes to offering study advice, or for whatever reason you can’t bring yourself to see them, most universities will have a Dean of Students service.

-If you’re not sure what we mean when we mention Dean of Students’ services, they offer advice on all aspects of student life, from money management to pesky housemates.
-As you can imagine, they’re pretty in demand given that they have a whole university to serve, but offer study skills advice, free of charge and usually appointments are kept confidential.
-So you don’t have to worry about them grassing you up to your lecturer if you haven’t the foggiest where to start with your exam revision!
+If you’re not sure what we mean by the Dean of Students, they offer advice on all aspects of student life, from money management to pesky housemates.
+As you can imagine, they’re in pretty high demand given that they have a whole university to serve.
+However, they offer good advice on study skills that’s free of charge.
+Appointments are usually kept confidential.

-Dean of Students’ services offer workshops on study and revision skills, how to write academically and the mathematical or statistical part of your course.
+The Dean of Students service offers workshops on study and revision skills, on how to write academically, and even on the mathematical or statistical part of your course.